 Alternative (Alt) text is used to describe images to make them accessible to people using assistive technologies, such as screen-readers.
 Screen-readers read out loud page content, including any alt text.

 When you insert an image in a Knowledge Base article, you must provide alternative text.

 Writing alternative text (alt text)

-Alt text should replicate in words what the image is communicating.
+Alt text should replicate in words what an image is communicating.
 If the image shows a dialog box with a highlight, the Alt text should identify both the name of the dialog box and the highlighted selection.

 For example, the image below shows where to enter Alt text when inserting an image into a ServiceNow knowledge base article.
-The Alt text for this image is Insert/Modify Image dialog box; Alt text field highlighted
+The Alt text for this image is Insert/Modify Image dialog box; the Alt text field is highlighted

 The IT department at Northwestern University has a guide for Writing Alternative Text.
 Page one is an excellent summary of what is important to include and what should not be included.
 The remaining pages contain example images for technical documentation and their corresponding alt text.
 You may find these examples helpful when creating your own alt text.